+Figure F19: maximum UE WSD eirp (relative to PR = 0 dB) vs. wanted field strength at 10 m agl

+OVERALL RESULTS: COMBINED PR AND Oth WSD EIRP LIMITS FOR WSD INTERFERENCE

+Combined PR and Oth WSD eirp limits for Fixed WSD interference

-OVERALL RESULTSThe parameters for the fixed WSD e.i.r.p. study are given in the Annex 3.
-The reference geometries are giving in Annex 5.
+The parameters for the fixed WSD e.i.r.p. study are given in the section A5.2.
+The reference geometries are giving in Annex 2.

+It has been shown in section A5.5.4 that absolute eirp limits on WSD transmitters are imposed by DTT overload threshold values.
+Therefore the curves in Figures F18 and F19 will have to be ‘capped’ when these absolute eirp limits are reached

-Figure 66 shows the results for the case of 2nd adjacent channel WSD interference with the protection ratio, PR = -40 dB.
+Figure 38 shows the results for the case of 2nd adjacent channel WSD interference with the protection ratio, PR = -40 dB.
 The protection criterion is the 0.1% degradation of the location probability: LP = 0.1%.

+Note that for a different protection ratio, say PR = -50 dB, the three solid curves would be translated upward by (-40 – (-50) =) 10 dB.
+Nevertheless, the absolute maximum WSD eirp would still be capped at around 29 dBm, due to the (protection ratio independent) overload threshold.